OryWickizer/Software_Engineering/proj2/README.md

 - [API Reference](docs/api.md) — Complete API documentation
 - [Why it matters](docs/why.md) — Project mission and impact
 - [Changelog](CHANGELOG.md) — Version history and release notes

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Video Tutorial

 ## License